streamjoin/fairy/sandbox/README.md

 ## Creating Account ##

-Create a new account using `add_sandbox_account` which takes an ID as parameter.
+Administrator can create a new account using `add_sandbox_account` which takes an ID as parameter.
 For example,

     $ add_sandbox_account 00
     account 'sandbox-00' has been created successfully

-Initial password for the generated account is `sb<ID>`.
+Default password for the generated account is `sb<ID>`.
 A randomly generated SSH private key is copied to `$HOME/sandbox/private_keys`, and the corresponding public key is activated for the account. `HOME` refers to the home folder of the administrator account.

 Once the account is created, administrator can pass the account name (e.g. `sandbox-00`) and the private key (e.g. `sandbox-00.pem`) to user for login.